ville-solja/sipulihelper/README.md

 # SipuliHelper

 ## General
-This simple bot checks if someone has joined the voice channel at position 1. and this can be used to send further commands*
+This simple bot checks if there are users in voice channel at position 1. and this can be used to send further commands*

 *Commands not included